srLlobet/srLlobet/README.md

-#### Hi there 👋 I am a senior year multimedia engineering student, with a videogames mention, and great passion por programming and videogame design.
-I would like to use all of my acquiered skills and knowledge to get in the game industry.
+#### Hi there 👋 I am a senior year multimedia engineering student with a videogames mention, and great passion por programming and videogame design.
+I would like to use all of my acquired skills and knowledge to start my professional career in the game industry.

 # Current project:
 Loot The World: A 3d mobile rpg-style game for my TFG.